irfanhakim-as/linux-wiki/topics/obs.md

      - Overwrite if file exists: `Disabled`
      - Automatically remux to MP4: `Disabled`
      - Replay Buffer Filename Prefix: `Replay`
-     - Replay Buffer Filename Suffix: ``
+     - Replay Buffer Filename Suffix: (Leave blank)

 10. Click the **Apply** button in the bottom right corner and then click **OK**.